 Sixth Form applications for students based in the UK should be made by the application deadline in November.

 International applications are made on a rolling basis, with families encouraged to apply between October and March the year before they want to join the School.

-For students who do not live in the UK and do not hold a UK Passport there is a two-step process.
+There is a two-step process for students who do not live in the UK and do not hold a UK Passport.

 Step one – complete the Admissions Enquiry for International Student.

 The Admissions Team will review the student details and will advise whether the family can proceed to registration.

-Step two – if Leighton Park can consider an application from the student families will be asked to complete the Registration form if places are available and the student fits our entrance criteria.
+Step two – Families will be asked to complete the Registration form if places are available and the student fits our entrance criteria.
 They will receive an email to confirm this and will find the Registration form as a Checklist item on the Admissions Portal.
 Payment of the non-refundable application fee can be made once you have completed the form, using a credit or debit card.
-The Registration Fee for EEA nationals is £100, for non-EEA nationals it is £175
+The Registration Fee for EEA nationals is £100, for non-EEA nationals it is £175.

 If you have any questions during this process, please contact Claire, Fiona and Nickee in the Admissions Team:

-Years 7 to 10: Once we’ve received your registration form, we’ll invite your child to sit our entrance tests in Maths and English, which includes a hand-written short essay.
+Once we’ve received your registration form, we’ll invite your child to sit our entrance tests in Maths and English.

 We don’t usually ask students to sit an entrance test if they are taking GCSEs.
 If students aren’t sitting GCSEs or iGCSEs they will be asked to sit a Mathematics and English test.
 If English isn’t their first language, we will ask the student to sit an EAL (English as Additional Language) test.